3arthqu4ke/headlessmc/README.md

 1. Download the `headlessmc-launcher.jar` from the releases tab and install a Java version &geq; 8.
     - If you want additional features such as plugins and launching the game inside the same JVM, use the `headlessmc-launcher-wrapper.jar` instead.
+    - You do not need to install java if you download one of the GraalVM executables instead.
 2. Run the launcher with `java -jar headlessmc-launcher.jar` in your terminal.
-You can also use the `hmc.sh/bat` scripts for convenience.
-3. You need to specify which Java installations HeadlessMc can use to run the game.
-Open the file `HeadlessMC/config.properties` and add a key called `hmc.java.versions`, with a `;` seperated list of java versions HeadlessMc can use, like this:
-    ```properties
-    hmc.java.versions=C:/Program Files/Java/jre-<version>/bin/java;C:/Program Files/Java/jdk-<version>/bin/java
-    ```
-    On Windows Java versions in `Program Files/Java` will already get detected automatically.
-4. Execute `config -refresh` and then `java -refresh`, HeadlessMc should now know which Java versions to use.
+    - Or e.g. `./headlessmc-launcher-linux` if you use a GraalVM executable.
-5. HeadlessMc will generally not allow you to start the game without an account.
+3. HeadlessMc will generally not allow you to start the game without an account.
 Login to your Minecraft account by executing the `login` command and follow the instructions.
-6. You can download Minecraft Vanilla versions with the download command, e.g. `download 1.21`.
-7. After downloading a Vanilla version you can also install modloaders with the `forge`, `fabric`, and `neoforge` commands, e.g. `fabric 1.21`.
-8. With `versions` you can list your downloaded Minecraft versions.
-9. With `help` you can list other available commands.
-10. If you are ready to launch the game execute `launch <version>`.
+4. Launch the game with `launch <modloader>:<version>`, e.g. `launch fabric:1.21.4 -lwjgl`.
-If you want to start the game in headless mode add the `-lwjgl` flag.
+The `lwjgl` flag will make the game run in headless mode.

 ### HeadlessMc-Specifics